-In the Game 2 matchup against the Toronto Raptors, LeBron James scored a monumental 43 points and led the Cleveland Cavaliers to a 128-110 win, pushing the series to a 2-0 advantage.
+In a Game 2 matchup against the Toronto Raptors, LeBron James scored a monumental 43 points to led the Cleveland Cavaliers to a 128-110 win, pushing the series to a 2-0 advantage.

 During the invasion of James, ESPN announcer Mark Jones established a new — and highly publicized — name for Toronto at the end of the third quarter: LeBronto.